What Is Astaxanthin?

 The fact that astaxanthin acts as a natural anti-inflammatory should also be stressed as a valuable health benefit.
 In addition to cellular damage (which is a form of inflammation in itself), chronic inflammation is the root cause of all disease.

-In fact, today’s modern diet and lifestyle is full of factors that cause chronic inflammation, such as stress, toxins, a lack of sleep and exercise, and a diet rich in pro-inflammatory foods such as wheat, dairy, gluten and meat.
+In fact, today’s modern diet and lifestyle are full of factors that cause chronic inflammation, such as stress, toxins, a lack of sleep and exercise, and a diet rich in pro-inflammatory foods such as wheat, dairy, gluten, and meat.
 As you can see, anti-inflammatory nutrients such as astaxanthin are needed in our diets more than ever before.

 Astaxanthin has also been shown to reduce high blood pressure in rats with hypertension, as well as lower the body’s insulin response in diabetic mice.
 These studies further support the use of astaxanthin as an antioxidant to protect against chronic diseases associated with inflammation.

 Astaxanthin can be purchased as a nutritional supplement in many health food stores, however, there’s limited research about its bioavailability when taken in capsule form.
 For this reason, you may want to ask the manufacturer about its efficacy as a nutritional supplement before purchasing.
 A high-quality astaxanthin supplement will typically use haematococcuspluvialis as the astaxanthin source, which is from marine microalgae.

 Whether you choose to take astaxanthin as a nutritional supplement or not, there are several food sources that also contain astaxanthin:

 Wild Pacific sockeye salmon